Trade Licence Registration in Dubai

 A trade licence in Dubai is an official document issued by the Dubai Department of Economy and Tourism (DET) that authorises a person or company to conduct specific business activities within the emirate.
 It is a mandatory requirement for all commercial, professional and industrial businesses operating on the Dubai mainland.

-The Dubai Department of Economy and Tourism (DET) issues several categories of trade licences, each corresponding to the nature of the business activities involved.
-The main types of trade licences include:
+The Dubai Department of Economy and Tourism (DET) issues several licence categories, each corresponding to the nature of the business activities involved.
+The main types include:

 Commercial Licence